By We Level Up | Author Alex Evans, PharmD, MBA | Editorial Policy | Research Policy

 (844) 597-1011Alcohol and Xanax Withdrawal Symptoms

-Alcohol dependency can lead to physical and psychological dependence, where the body and mind rely on alcohol to function normally.
-Concomitant and heavy alcohol consumption can lead to tolerance, meaning more significant amounts of alcohol are needed to achieve the desired effect.
+Alcohol dependency can cause both physical and mental dependence.
+This means the body and mind need alcohol to work properly.
+Drinking a lot of alcohol can lead to tolerance.
+This means you need to drink more to feel the same effects.
 If someone dependent on alcohol discontinues, they experience withdrawal.
 Common alcohol withdrawal symptoms may include:

 - Tremors (shakes): Uncontrollable shaking of the hands, arms, or other body parts.